HeinoPortfolio/MS_IT_Management/README.md

 This directory holds the work that was completed during my master's capstone in information technology management.
 This work comprised submitting a proposal for a software solution that addressed a real-world problem.
 The solution proposed was to create a system that updated a university's  outdated software system for the students.

 **Note:** This is an extension of the software solution that was created during my bachelor's in software development.
 During the bachelor's capstone I created the following project:
-- Android univeristy term scheduler.
-Follow this link to be taken to the project and assocaited files.
+- Android university term scheduler.
+Follow this link to be taken to the project and associated files.
 [Click Here!](https://github.com/HeinoPortfolio/AndroidProject)

 # Competencies
 - Analyze a real-world software or systems problem.